 Exposing puppies to various situations and environments when they are still young will reduce the chances of them exhibiting fearful behavior.
 Deprivation of experiences can make young dogs habitually fearful and anxious.

-Training and learning during early life is critically important for learning of appropriate behaviours.
-For example, studies on rats and dogs show that restricting early experience (Thompson et al. 1954), such as removal of an enriched environment and learning new things, will results in better behaviour, learning ability and intelligence as adults.
+For example, studies on rats and dogs show that restricting early experience (Thompson et al. 1954), such as removal of an enriched environment and learning new things, will result in better behavior, learning ability, and intelligence as adults.

 Exposure to an enriched environment may also prevent the animal from being anxious or fearful of different stimuli.

-In Scottish terriers, animals that were restricted of early experiences shows that there is a deficit in problem-solving ability and a retarding effect on intelligence at maturity.
-Exposure to different environments can be a learning experience in early life and can also contribute to the dog’s personality, such as emotional behaviors, fears and anxiety (Hebb, 1955).
+Exposure to different environments can be a learning experience in early life and can also contribute to the dog’s personality, such as emotional behaviors, fears, and anxiety (Hebb, 1955).

 ALSO READ: 7 Proven Ways to Calm Down A Dog (Backed by Science)